AC350144/CPSC_362_Group_Activity_1/README.md

 - Smooth performance to meet user expectations.
 - Accessibility on all devices.
 - User-friendly design for ease of use.
-- Integrated map system for viewing nearby locations and areas.

 ## Features